 In fact –y’know the drill– if you are not driving, it would be so lovely if you would take a screenshot of this episode right now and post it to Instagram sharing your biggest takeaway from this episode.
 Make sure to tag @BirthfulPodcast so we can see it and amplify it.

 You can find the in-depth show notes and transcript of this episode at birthful.com, where you can also learn more about my birth and postpartum preparation classes and download your free postpartum preparation plan.

 Birthful is created and produced by me, Adriana Lozada, with production assistance from Aysia Platte.

 Thank you so much for listening to and sharing Birthful.
 Be sure to follow us on Goodpods, Spotify, Apple Podcasts, Amazon Music, and everywhere you listen.

 Come back for more ways to inform your intuition.

 Lozada, Adriana, host. “[Birth Story] How She Advocated for Her Vaginal Births Despite Having Diabetes.”
 Birthful, Birthful.
 July 6, 2022.
 Birthful.com.

 About Yana Katzap-Nackman

-Yana Contributed her first birth story to her Doctor’s book “Conquering Diabetes: A Cutting Edge, Comprehensive Program for Prevention and Treatment” By Anne Peters, MD (P.285-87)
+Yana contributed her first birth story to her doctor’s book “Conquering Diabetes: A Cutting Edge, Comprehensive Program for Prevention and Treatment” by Anne Peters, M.D. (find it on pages 285-87)!